KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ISS-Map by khassel](https://gitlab.com/khassel/MMM-ISS-Map)

-1. `package.json` issue: No repository field.
-2. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
+1. There is no `package.json`.
+We need this file to gather information about the module for the module list page.
-3. Recommendation: Found `XMLHttpRequest` in file `MMM-ISS-Map.js`: Replace it with built-in fetch.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-6. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-7. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-ISY by shbatm](https://github.com/shbatm/MMM-ISY)